Bill Paxton: Personal life

 Paxton married Kelly Rowan in 1979 and they divorced a year later.
-He later met Louise Newbury on the Number 13 bus in London, where she was a student, and they were married in 1987.
-They lived in Ojai, California, and had two children: son James (born 1994), who is also an actor, and daughter Lydia (born 1997).
+He met Louise Newbury on a bus in Twickenham, London, where she was a student.
+They were married in 1987.
+They lived in Ojai, California, and had two children, including James, who also became an actor.

-Health problems and death
+Death and lawsuit

-In early 2017, Paxton stated in an interview on WTF with Marc Maron that he had a damaged aortic heart valve, resulting from rheumatic fever which he contracted at the age of 14.
-On February 14, he underwent open-heart surgery at Cedars-Sinai Medical Center in Los Angeles to repair the damaged valve and correct an aortic aneurysm.
-A day later, he underwent an emergency second surgery to repair a damaged coronary artery.
-His condition deteriorated over the following 10 days, until he had a fatal stroke on February 25 and died at the age of 61.
+In early 2017, Paxton stated in an interview on WTF with Marc Maron that he had a damaged aortic heart valve, resulting from rheumatic fever that he contracted as a child.
+On February 14, 2017, he underwent open-heart surgery at Cedars-Sinai Medical Center in Los Angeles to repair the damaged valve and correct an aortic aneurysm.
+He died of a stroke eleven days later on February 25 at the age of 61.
 He was cremated and his ashes were buried at the Forest Lawn Memorial Park of Hollywood Hills.

-One year after Paxton's death, his family filed a wrongful death lawsuit against Ali Khoynezhad, the surgeon who performed his operation, alleging that Khoynezhad used "high-risk and unconventional" methods and that he was not present in the operating room when Paxton developed complications such as ventricular dysfunction, tachycardia, and a compromised right coronary artery, which they claim contributed to the coronary artery damage that necessitated a second surgery and ultimately led to Paxton's death.

-The case was set for trial in Los Angeles Superior Court in March 2022.

-In February 2022, Paxton's family reached a partial settlement with General Anesthesia Specialists Partnership for $1 million.
-In August 2022, the case was settled against Cedars-Sinai and Dr. Khoynezhad under undisclosed terms.
+In 2018, Paxton's estate filed a lawsuit against Cedars-Sinai Medical Center and surgeon Dr. Ali Khoynezhad for the Bentall procedure operation that was performed.
+Khoynezhad was comfortable with his care and denied any wrongdoing; however, the hospital decided to settle the lawsuit due to publicity reasons.

 Tributes

 Public figures

-Many dozens of filmmakers and actors across the entertainment spectrum paid tribute to Paxton in the aftermath of his death.
+Filmmakers and actors paid tribute to Paxton after his death.
 On February 26, 2017, while introducing the annual In Memoriam segment at the 89th Academy Awards the day after Paxton's death, a visibly emotional Jennifer Aniston paid tribute to him.
 His Big Love co-star Chloë Sevigny remembered him as "one of the less cynical, jaded people [she'd] ever met in the business" and said, "He believed in entertainment being transportive and transformative.
 He believed in the magic of what we can bring to people.
 That was really a gift that he gave to me."
-The television show Marvel's Agents of S.H.I.E.L.D. paid tribute at the end of its season-four episode "What If...", and a number of storm chasers paid tribute to his role in Twister by spelling out his initials "BP" via the Spotter Network.
+The television show Agents of S.H.I.E.L.D. paid tribute at the end of its season-four episode "What If...", and a number of storm chasers paid tribute to his role in Twister by spelling out his initials "BP" via the Spotter Network.